 Even if you may have a very good legal claim for damages, time limits are not negotiable.
 If you don’t file your lawsuit within the required statutory limit, it may not matter.
 You can also visit FindLaw’s section on Statute of Limitations in Civil Cases for more general information on this topic.

 Hartford.
 New Haven.
 Stamford.
 It doesn't matter the city.
 The time limit to file a a civil action in Connecticut is the same throughout.
 However, the civil statute of limitations does depend on the type of case involved.
-If you have a personal injury matter or a legal dispute, it's in your best interests to contact an injury attorney for a free claim evaluation.
+If you have a personal injury matter or a legal dispute, it's in your best interests to contact a Connecticut litigation attorney as soon as possible.

 Contact a qualified attorney.